stubbles/stubbles-log/README.md

 The `recreate()` is called for all log entries which are logged delayed.
 This is useful in case during the initial creation of the log entry not all data was available - now all data in the log entry can be replaced with the most likely now available data.
-In case your implementation does not have such a use case it can be helpful to extend from `stubbles\log\entryfactory\AbstractLogEntryFactory` which already contains an empty implementation for this method.
+In case your implementation does not have such a use case it must not implement this method, the base class already has a basic implementation which simply returns the given LogEntry instance.

 Log appenders